Complete Album Notes

 Hautzig has been praised for his “cultivated tonal beauty” (Die Welt, Berlin), “radiant sound” (Philadelphia Inquirer), “unforgettable Emperor Concerto” (El Tiempo, Bogota), “performance which impressed for its sheer virile integrity” (Auckland Star), “distinguished pianism” (Baltimore Sun), and for his “musicianship, taste and technical mastery” (Jerusalem Post), and “natural spontaneity” (Japan Times).
 HiFi News of London summed up Walter Hautzig’s artistry with these words, “He is a pianist who constantly demands and gets your attention because he is always being creative.”

 Recorded in November 1998 in Kristiansand, Norway, at Sigurd Lie Hall of Agder University College, using a Hamburg Steinway.
 John Bøe is the recording engineer and editor.
-Photographs of Walter Hautzig by David Hautzig.
+Photographs of Walter Hautzig taken by David Hautzig.
 The cover is from an oil painting of Frédéric Chopin by Ambroz Miroszewski, 1829.
-Graphic design by John DesMarteau.
+John DesMarteau did the graphic design.